 “I just found out the other day that, after a plant was planted, my Grandma would give it a good pruning and it would grow like crazy!”
 But nowadays we know more.
 While what’s going on above ground is important, growing healthy roots below ground will ensure healthy shoots above ground.
 Those roots anchor the boat, so to speak, so it doesn’t go adrift.
 So, after planting, keep the soil moist for at least 2-3 weeks and up to a year, depending on the plant.
 And don’t worry about pruning just yet.

 Your plants make an otherwise barren landscape inviting and pleasing to the eye.
-Be aware of how to care for your plants and they will give you years of joy and make your yard aesthetically engaging.
+Be aware of how to care for your plants and they will give you years of enjoyment and make your yard visually stunning and welcoming.